 Displayed interest rates are subject to change.
 Kiwibank’s lending criteria, terms and conditions, and fees apply.

-The calculators should be treated as a guide only.
-They don't take into account all of your individual circumstances and aren't financial advice.
+The repayment calculator should be used as a guide only.
+It doesn't take into account all of your individual circumstances and isn't intended as financial advice.